codacy/docs/docs/getting-started/configuring-your-repository.md

 ## 2. Configuring code patterns {: id="configuring-code-patterns"}

+[//]: # (TODO polish intro)

+Codacy uses multiple tools to analyze the source code of a program without executing it, looking for code patterns.
+Each of these patterns matches one or more well-known issues, from simple typos to critical security risks.
+This type of code inspection is called static analysis.

 [Configure code patterns](../repositories-configure/configuring-code-patterns.md) to adapt the analysis tools to your use case, leverage existing configuration files, and filter flagged issues.

 !!! tip